Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 grep "Final LogLikelihood: " all.18S28S.constrained.*.tree.raxml.log | awk '{print $NF}' | sort
 ```

 We found that tree 70 had the best log likelihood value of the 100, and therefore we used this tree for test comparison (This is used as input in the iqtree.test script).

-We made a concatenated file with all the 100 trees:
+Make a concatenated file with all the 100 trees:

 ```
 cat all.18S28S.constrained.*.tree.raxml.bestTree > RAxML_bestTree.all100trees.constrained